 - 5-9 years: The older children also engage with a Bible story told through Godly Play, then are allowed to choose how they respond to hearing God in the story (such as through prayer or creative activity).

-Middle school aged youth (10-13 years old) begin in worship with their parents and leave following the Scripture readings for a time of worship, returning for Communion.
+Youth ages 10 and up begin in worship with their parents and leave following the Scripture readings for a time of worship, returning for Communion.
 On occasion, the youth remain for the entirety of the service.